integritive/clearance-deprecated_password_strategies/README.md

 These strategies were removed from Clearance because we no longer use or maintain them.

+## Integritive Overrides

+This gem was forked to add support for sites that utilized SHA1 "salting and stretching" to improve password security.
+The SHA1 password strategy has new methods for handling these types of logins.

 ## Usage

 Add this line to your application's Gemfile: